-Risk Exposure Risk Management Policy Objective Strategic Risk Risks that may have a positive or negative effect on achieving the corporation's strategic purpose and objectives.
-Effectiveness of process.
-Corporate Risks Risks or opportunities that may affect achieving the objectives of the planned outcomes of performance identified through divisional operational plans, specific purpose plans, portfolio plans or programs of change.
-To safeguard assets.
-Operational Risks Risks or opportunities that affect plans cascading from the operational plan and achieving the deliverables of projects.
-To minimize the adverse effe probable losses upon the company
+Risk Exposure Risk Management Policy Objective

+Strategic Risk Risks that may have a positive or Effectiveness of process.

+negative effect on achieving the

+corporation's strategic purpose and

+objectives.

+Corporate Risks Risks or opportunities that may affect To safeguard assets.

+achieving the objectives of the planned

+outcomes of performance identified

+through divisional operational plans,

+specific purpose plans, portfolio plans or

+programs of change.

+Operational Risks Risks or opportunities that affect plans To minimize the adverse effect of

+cascading from the operational plan and probable losses upon the company

+achieving the deliverables of projects.